 Credit risk is the risk of loss resulting from the possibility that parties may default on their financial obligations.
-The Foundation's main credit risk relates to it's cash, accounts receivable and investments of cash.
-The Foundation's cash is held with a Canadian chartered bank and a financial institution in amounts covered by CDIC and as a result management believes the risk of loss on this item to be remote.
+The Foundation's main credit risk relates to it's cash, and accounts receivable.
+The Foundation's cash is held with a financial institution in amounts covered by CDIC, and with a Canadian chartered bank and as a result management believes the risk of loss on this item to be remote.
 The Foundation manages its credit risk by reviewing accounts receivable aging and following up on outstanding amounts.
 As a result, management believes the Foundation's credit risk with respect to accounts receivable is limited.